foopod/blog/content/post/death-stub.md

     - writing
 ---

+A short story by Jono Shields.
+Content Warning: Euthanasia, Suicide.

+---

 What would you do if today was your last day?
 How different would it be if you had known about it for the last 6 months?

 This is what had been going through my mind the last wee while.
 I thought that by the time today came around I would feel a bit calmer than I do now, maybe even a sense of relief.
 But this morning I woke up with a feeling of anxiety in the pit of my stomach.
 Did I do everything I was supposed to?
 You would think at 96 I wouldn't give a fuck anymore, but even at this age, I still thought about my kids a lot.
 The last thing I wanted to do was leave them cleaning up after me.